Dniester Canyon

 Visitor Facilities And Travel

-The park is accessible from the city of Ternopil, approximately 60 kilometers to the north, with access roads reaching various points along the canyon rim and the villages of Nyrkiv, Ustia, and Zaluchia.
+The park is accessible from the city of Ternopil, approximately 60 kilometres to the north, with access roads reaching various points along the canyon rim and the villages of Nyrkiv, Ustia, and Zaluchia.
 Rural tourism is developing with local families offering accommodation and meals in traditional settings.
 The park administration provides trail maps and information, and can arrange guided excursions to geological sites, caves, and historical ruins.
 River access points allow launching kayaks and canoes for canyon exploration from the water.

 Conservation And Sustainability